 In addition, I am co-editor with Sarah Childs of Women, Gender, and Politics: A Reader

-, published in 2011 as a launch title for the new Gender and Politics Series at Palgrave Macmillan; and with Susan Franceschet and Jennifer M. Piscopo of The Impact of Gender Quotas
+(Palgrave Macmillan, 2011); with Susan Franceschet and Jennifer M. Piscopo of The Impact of Gender Quotas

-has been created to facilitate the sharing of news, resources, and publications on this topic.
+to facilitate the sharing of news, resources, and publications on this topic.

 Since 2006, I have been co-convenor with Fiona Mackay, Louise Chappell, and Georgina Waylen of the Feminism and Institutionalism International Network.